Key Points

 clinical nurse specialist — Also called CNS.
 A nurse with special training to care for children and their families.
 The CNS teaches parents about their baby’s health condition.

-lactation consultant — A person who has special training to help women breastfeed.
+lactation consultant — A person with special training to help moms breastfeed.

 medical geneticist — A doctor who has special training to care for people with birth defects and genetic conditions.

 neonatal physician assistant — Also called PA.
-A health care provider who has special medical training to care for sick newborns.
-The PA works with the baby’s neonatologist, does some medical procedures and may direct your baby’s care.
+A healthcare provider who has special medical training to take care of sick newborns.
+The PA works with the neonatologist, performs medical procedures, and may direct your baby’s care.

 neonatologist — A pediatrician who has special medical training to take care of sick newborns and may direct your baby’s care.

-neonatology fellow — A pediatrician who is getting additional medical training to care for sick newborns.
+neonatology fellow — A pediatrician who is getting additional medical training to take care of sick newborns.

 occupational therapist — Also called OT.
-A health care provider who helps figure out how well a baby feeds and swallows, and how well he moves his arms and legs.
+A healthcare provider who helps figure out how well a baby feeds and swallows, and how well they move their arms and legs.

 ophthalmologist — A doctor who has special medical training in the care of eyes and vision.

 patient care assistant — Also called PCA.
-A person who helps nurses do things like change bed sheets, feed babies and prepare bottles.
+A NICU staff member who helps nurses do things like change bed sheets, feed babies, and prepare bottles.

-pediatric cardiologist — A doctor who has special medical training to care for a baby’s or child’s heart.
+pediatric cardiologist — A doctor who has special medical training in the care of a baby’s or child’s heart.

-pediatric gastroenterologist — A doctor who has special medical training to care for a baby’s or child’s digestive system.
+pediatric gastroenterologist — A doctor who has special medical training to take care of a baby’s or child’s digestive system.
 The digestive system is made up of organs and tubes that digest (break down) food a baby eats.

-pediatric neurologist — A doctor who has special medical training to care for a baby’s or child’s brain and spinal cord.
-The spinal cord is the bundle of nerves that carries signals between the brain and the body.
+pediatric neurologist — A doctor who has special medical training to take care of a baby’s or child’s brain and spinal cord.
+The spinal cord is a bundle of nerves that carries signals between the brain and the body.

-pediatric pulmonologist — A doctor who has special medical training to care for a baby’s or child’s lungs.
+pediatric pulmonologist — A doctor who has special medical training to take care of a baby’s or child’s lungs.

-pediatrician — A doctor who has special training in taking care of babies and children.
+pediatrician — A doctor who has special training to take care of babies and children.

 pharmacist — A person who has special training in how medicines work and the side effects they may cause.
-People get prescription medicine from a pharmacist.
+People get prescription medicine from the pharmacist.
 Pharmacists also provide medicines in the hospital.

 physical therapist — Also called PT.
-A health care provider who looks at any movement problems a baby has and how they may affect the baby sitting, rolling over or walking.
+A healthcare provider who looks at any movement problems a baby has and how they may affect sitting, rolling over, or walking.
 The PT helps improve a baby’s muscle strength and coordination.

 registered nurse — Also called RN.
 An RN in the NICU has special training in caring for sick newborns.

 respiratory therapist — Also called RT.
-A health care provider who cares for babies with breathing problems.
+A healthcare provider who provides care to babies with breathing problems.

 social worker — A person who is trained to help families cope with their baby’s NICU stay.
 A social worker can give families emotional support and help them get information about their baby’s medical condition and NICU care.
-They also help families find resources and services to help them care for their baby, help families work with insurance companies, and help them plan for when their baby comes home.
+They also find resources and services to help families care for their baby, work with insurance companies, and help families plan for when their baby comes home.

 surgeon — A doctor who has special medical training in doing surgery and other procedures.